 Challenges and opportunities

 Since Drupal 7 has been around for about 10 years, you may have some pretty sophisticated features implemented on your site with custom modules.
-Since Drupal 8 and Drupal 9 are built on the Symfony framework, a lot of this custom code will need to be updated or completely re-written.
+Since Drupal 9 is built on the Symfony framework, a lot of this custom code will need to be updated or completely rewritten.
 In some cases, you may be able to replace this functionality with contributed modules or new features added to Drupal Core.

 Your next steps

-As you look to embark on your own Drupal upgrade from 7 to either 8 or 9, the above are the right steps to take and questions to ask as you’re getting started.
+As you look to embark on your own Drupal upgrade from 7 to 9 or 10, the above are the right steps to take and questions to ask as you’re getting started.
 Drupal’s strengths lie in its ability to provide a robust yet flexible platform to house your organization’s digital footprint, and so taking that next step to its most updated platforms will allow you to continue to optimize and improve your website’s impact.